-Projects are sourced from Members of Parliament and focus on pressing policy problems that their offices are engaging with.
+Projects are sourced from policymakers (Members of Parliament, Members of State Legislatures, Ministries and Government Departments as well as Institutions such as NITI Aayog) and focus on pressing policy problems that their offices are engaging with.
 Typically, a team of four-six fellows is tasked to work on one project.
-Fellows are expected to undertake research and/ or develop powerful narratives to support the Members of Parliament in addressing these problems.
+Fellows are expected to undertake research and/ or develop powerful narratives to support the policymaker in addressing these problems.
 The final output is either a policy brief and/ or advocacy material.

 Projects usually get finalized a week before sessions begin.
 Details of projects from the previous editions of the program can be accessed here.

 The Policy in Action Program is a month long engagement.
 A majority of the fellows are either full time working professionals or students enrolled in universities.
 Given the constraints on time, fellows are not expected to undertake any primary research or on-ground mobilization.
 Instead, they are expected to rely on existing literature, data sources and consultations with stakeholders/ experts for their analysis.
 In terms of advocacy, they are expected to draft opinion pieces and craft strategies to build support for the proposed policy solutions.

 Project work at the Policy in Action Program is tightly managed and supervised to control for quality.
 Each submission is assessed by YLAC and its panel of experts, and teams are provided detailed feedback and guidance.